-Q20a.
+Q19a.
 [If “Yes”] Please share your thoughts on how the programs could be changed to avoid the issues that you encountered.
 If you do not have any suggestions, please enter “N/A.” [OPEN TEXT FIELD]

-How (if at all) did your Limited Registration Period, Approved Launch Program, or Qualified Launch Program interact with the Sunrise Period?
+Did you face any challenges with operating Limited Registration Period, Approved Launch Program, or Qualified Launch Program with the Sunrise period simultaneously?
+If yes, please briefly explain.
 [OPEN TEXT FIELD]

 How were you able to reconcile your plans for Limited Registration Period, Approved Launch Program, or Qualified Launch Program with the ICANN requirements to offer Sunrise and Claims?
 Explain as specifically as possible.
 [OPEN TEXT FIELD]